Eric Byrnes: Oakland Athletics

+Draft and minor leagues (1998–2000)

 Byrnes was selected in the 8th round of the 1998 Major League Baseball draft by the Oakland Athletics.
-In the 1998 season, he played for the short-season Southern Oregon Timberjacks, and the Class-A Advanced Visalia Oaks in the A's organization where he batted a combined .357 with 19 doubles, 4 triples, 11 home runs, 52 runs batted in (RBI), and 17 stolen bases.
+In the 1998 season, he played for the short-season Southern Oregon Timberjacks, and the Class-A Advanced Visalia Oaks in the A's organization where he batted a combined .357 with 19 doubles, 4 triples, 11 home runs, 52 runs batted in (RBIs), and 17 stolen bases.
 In 1999, Byrnes continued to play in the A's minor leagues.
-That season, he played for the Class-A Advanced Modesto A's, and the Double-A Midland RockHounds and in 139 combined games, Byrnes batted .306 with 42 doubles, 1 triple, 7 home runs, 88 RBI, and 34 stolen bases.
+That season, he played for the Class-A Advanced Modesto A's, and the Double-A Midland RockHounds and in 139 combined games, Byrnes batted .306 with 42 doubles, 1 triple, 7 home runs, 88 RBIs, and 34 stolen bases.

+Major Leagues (2000–2005)

 Byrnes made his major league debut on August 22, 2000, against the Cleveland Indians.
 He went 2-for-4 with a stolen base in his first games, playing designated hitter, and batting seventh in the batting order.
 Byrnes batted .300 his first season, with three hits in ten at-bats.
 The next season, 2001, Byrnes played 19 games with the A's.
 He hit his first home run of his major league career on June 9, 2001, against the San Francisco Giants.
 He batted .237 with one double, three home runs, five RBIs, and one stolen base with the A's in 2001.
 Byrnes played two games in the 2001 American League Division Series against the New York Yankees, going hitless in two at-bats.

 Byrnes was also involved in a 2003 baseball game that included two significant base running gaffes in a single inning.
 With a chance to close out the Boston Red Sox, the Athletics had a potential rally stifled by two controversial plays.
 Byrnes was tagged out after failing to touch home plate after a collision with catcher Jason Varitek, who had blocked the plate before attempting to catch the ball.
 After the collision, a hobbling Byrnes shoved Varitek and began walking back to the dugout.
 Varitek picked up the ball and tagged Byrnes out.
 This play was then followed up by Red Sox third baseman Bill Mueller running into Miguel Tejada as Byrnes was rounding third (later in the same inning).
 Tejada then stopped running home and was eventually tagged out; the umpires called Tejada out because he was tagged as a result of not attempting to advance home, not because of the obstruction by the third baseman.

 On June 29, 2003, Byrnes hit for the cycle.
-In 2004, Byrnes had his best year with the A's, batting .283 with 20 home runs and 73 RBI.
+In 2004, Byrnes had his best year with the A's, batting .283 with 20 home runs and 73 RBIs.

-Colorado Rockies
+Colorado Rockies (2005)

-On July 13, 2005, Byrnes, along with prospect Omar Quintanilla, was traded to the Colorado Rockies for pitchers Joe Kennedy and Jay Witasick.
-In 15 games with the Rockies, Byrnes batted .189 with 2 doubles, 5 RBI, and 2 stolen bases.
+On July 13, 2005, the A's traded Byrnes and prospect Omar Quintanilla to the Colorado Rockies for pitchers Joe Kennedy and Jay Witasick.
+In 15 games with the Rockies, Byrnes batted .189 with two doubles, five RBIs, and two stolen bases.